Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 ### Verifiable document components

-Before starting on this code tutorial, it will be helpful to understand the components involved in the creation, issuance and verification of a verifiable document.
+Before starting on this code tutorial, it will be helpful to understand the components involved in the creation, issuance, and verification of a verifiable document.

 You can read more about the components [here](/docs/integrator-section/verifiable-document/ethereum/document-store-overview).

 ## Overview

-You will build a single-page application, which helps the user perform the following:
+You will build a single-page application with these features:

-1. Connect to their MetaMask wallet.
+1. The users can connect to their MetaMask wallet.
-2. Deploy their own document store.
+2. They can deploy their own document store.
-3. Bind their own domain name to their verifiable document.
+3. They can bind their own domain name to their verifiable document.
-4. Create and wrap a raw document.
+4. They can create and wrap a raw document.
-5. Issue, download, and then verify the wrapped document.
+5. They can issue, download, and then verify the wrapped document.

 ## Setup